nwtime/ntpwww/content/en/ntpfaq/NTP-s-config-adv.md

 fudge 127.127.22.1 flag3 1              # enable PPS module
 pps /dev/oncore.pps.0 assert hardpps    # PPS device</pre>

-> **Note:** As documented in [PPS Clock Discipline](</archives/drivers/driver8) of ntp-4.1.1a, `flag2` controls the edge of the PPS signal being used.
+> **Note:** As documented in [PPS Clock Discipline](/archives/drivers/driver8#fudge-factors), `flag2` controls the edge of the PPS signal being used.
 Thus the `pps` keyword seems obsolete by now.

 Maybe it should also be noted here that a _site survey_ can take significant time to finish.
-[Terje Mathisen](NTP-a-faq.htm#AU-TM) says: "My survey (under Linux) took about 36 hours, I also gave up a couple of times before allowing it to run to completion."
+[Terje Mathisen](mailto:Terje.Mathisen@hda.hydro.com) says: "My survey (under Linux) took about 36 hours, I also gave up a couple of times before allowing it to run to completion."

 * * *